yssolk9102/kwk-virtual-curriculum-4/web-app/solo/index.md

     <div>
       <h4>Practice: Intermediate JS</h4>
       <p>Complete the challenges in the <a href="../practice/intermediate-js" target="blank">Intermediate JS Practice Exercise</a>.
-Share the "invite" link in the Slack thread.
-Afterwards, start on the <a href="https://kodewithklossy.github.io/kwk-virtual-curriculum/web-app/projects/el/" target="blank"> Estee Lauder Project </a></p>
+Share the "invite" link in the Slack thread.</p>
     </div>

   </div>